liliVicky/kubernetes.github.io/docs/user-guide/cron-jobs.md

 ### Suspend

 The `.spec.suspend` field is also optional.
 If set to `true`, all subsequent executions will be suspended.
-It does not apply to already started executions.
+It does not apply to already start executions.
 Defaults to false.